 - Discounts for payments in full.

-- A Dental Benefit Program if you don’t have dental insurance.
+- A Dental Membership Plan if you don’t have dental insurance.

 - Flexible treatment options – there are oftentimes many solutions to a problem in life, each with their pros and cons.
 Dental problems are the same way.
 While getting to know you, together we can decide on the solution to your dental problem that best fits your life.
 Further, treatment can be phased over time, helping to control costs as well.